-Direct Flue Connection (USA only)
+Direct Flue Connection (permitted only in the USA)

-Pacific Energy highly recommends the use of a full liner as the safest installation and to provide optimum performance.
+Pacific Energy highly recommends the use of a full liner as the safest installation and providing optimum performance.
 When connected to a full liner, the Insert is able to draft correctly and will prevent problems such as difficult start-ups and smoking out the door.